danielt1263/Apex/README.md

 In order to create a command component, provide a `lens`.
 A lens is a function that knows how to navigate through your State value to get to the underlying command Set.

 Commands can be both launched and canceled.
-To launch a command, insert one into your state's command set set.
+To launch a command, insert one into your state's command set.
 Then the CommandComponent will launch that command.
 When your transition removes a command from its set, the component will cancel that command.

-On important thing to remember is to remove commands if they naturally complete so as not to fill the set with commands that are no longer needed.
+One important thing to remember is to remove commands if they naturally complete so as not to fill the set with commands that are no longer needed.

-#### Network Command
+#### Network Commands

 Since the most common use of the system is for network requests, a special `URLRequestComponent` has been added to the library that uses the CommandComponent in its implementation.
-This component already has an implemented command class: `URLRequestCommand`, it's own actions `URLRequestAction` and state object `URLRequestState`.
+This component already has an implemented command class: `URLRequestCommand`, its own actions `URLRequestAction` and state object `URLRequestState`.

 To use this, add a URLRequestState object as a property of your State struct and be sure to call its `transition` function from inside your transition function.
 Then create a URLRequestComponent.